Year 11 Chemistry Units 1 and 2

 Think about your commitments – can you make the time available each week for study and practical work?
 Practical work is integral to chemistry because it teaches you important skills and improves your understanding of chemistry theory.

 Are you confident about your reading/comprehension, writing and maths skills?
 Will revising your reading/comprehension, writing maths skills add to your study time?

 To find out more about what’s involved contact us and talk to a Chemistry teacher.

 Things you can do now

-Students can begin to read the recommended textbook prior to the commencement of the course in 2023.
+Students can begin to read the recommended textbook prior to the commencement of the course.

 Things to have a look at

 The Periodic Table – a musical summary.
 A fun way to be introduced to the elements and how they are organised.
 The Periodic Table is the basis of chemistry.

 The Creative Chemistry website is a great site to reference with revision topics, interactives and games.
 Test your science skills and develop your interest in Chemistry.